Trane Furnace E3.2 Error Code: Pressure Switch Open

 Symptoms You May Notice

-- E3.2 displayed on the XC95m or XV95 control board screen
+- E3.2 showing on the XC95m or XV95 control board display, sometimes paired with a blinking LED doing a specific fault pattern

 Can you reset a Trane furnace to clear the E3.2 code?